 If the destination operand is in a nonwritable segment.
+If the DS, ES, FS, or GS register contains a NULL segment

 #SS(0) For an illegal address in the SS segment (even if mask is all 0s).

 #MF If there is a pending FPU exception.